jatin7/dse-graph-northwind-database/README.md

 Stopping DSE daemon : dse                                  [  OK  ]
 </pre>

-2. Enable Solr and Spark
+2. Enable Solr, Spark and Graph

+> You'll need about 8GB in your machine or VM to run the full suite.

-Change the flag from "0" to "1" for Solr and Spark in /etc/default/dse:
+Change the flag from "0" to "1" for Solr, Spark and Graph in /etc/default/dse:
 <pre>
 $ sudo vi /etc/default/dse
 </pre>
 e.g.:
 <pre>
+# Enable the DSE Graph service on this node
+GRAPH_ENABLED=1
 # Start the node in DSE Search mode
 SOLR_ENABLED=1
 # Start the node in Spark mode